vwesterlund/ML-For-Beginners/2-Regression/1-Tools/README.md

 ## Review & Self Study

 In this tutorial, you worked with simple linear regression, rather than univariate or multiple linear regression.
-Read a little about the differences between these methods, or take a look at [this video](https://www.coursera.org/lecture/quantifying-relationships-regression-models/linear-vs-nonlinear-categorical-variables-ai2Ef)
+Read a little about the differences between these methods, or take a look at [this video](https://www.coursera.org/lecture/quantifying-relationships-regression-models/linear-vs-nonlinear-categorical-variables-ai2Ef) (8 mins).

 Read more about the concept of regression and think about what kinds of questions can be answered by this technique.
-Take this [tutorial](https://docs.microsoft.com/learn/modules/train-evaluate-regression-models?WT.mc_id=academic-15963-cxa) to deepen your understanding.
+Take this [tutorial](https://docs.microsoft.com/learn/modules/train-evaluate-regression-models?WT.mc_id=academic-15963-cxa) to deepen your understanding (52 mins).

 ## Assignment